-Prior to 2022p, electricity consumption in Road includes all energy consumption by hybrid vehicles.
-The Swedish Administration plans to revise the historic data in a future cycle.
+Prior to 2022, electricity consumption in Road includes all energy consumption by hybrid vehicles.
+The Swedish Administration revised historic data in the 2025 edition.

 Disaggregated data for industrial heat demand became available from 2020, due to a change of underlying data source.
 This lead to an increase in reported demand compared with previous years.
 The Swedish Administration hopes to revise the historical timeseries in a future cycle.